jiaoshuntian/ivory-operator/docs/content/tutorial/monitoring.md

 ```

 Like other custom TLS Secrets that can be configured with IVYO, the Secret will need to be created in
-the same Namespace as your PostgresCluster.
+the same Namespace as your ivorycluster.
 It should also contain the TLS key (`tls.key`) and TLS
 certificate (`tls.crt`) needed to enable encryption.

 ```